Last Updated on May 3, 2023 by Anjali Chourasiya

 Publicly listed firms are usually governed by a board of directors, which comprises individuals intimately associated with the company and are appointed to various roles.

-Any corporate action must be approved by the board of directors, which is usually done by a vote.
-In certain circumstances, shareholders are given the option to vote on some or all of the company’s corporate actions.
-Corporate activities, on the other hand, influence the stakeholders, direct and indirect.
+The board must approve any corporate action of directors, which is usually done by a vote.
+In certain circumstances, shareholders can vote on some or all of the company’s corporate actions.

 Types of corporate actions